roelmagdaleno/wp-countup-js/readme.txt

 * jQuery issue was solved.

 = 2.0 =
 * Now you can add the options from CountUP.js Options Page inside of the shortcode.
-Please check Usage and Options for more information.

 = 2.1 =
-* All counters started their animation before to reach the target counter.
-Now, when you scrolled to the target counter, the counter will start their animation.
+* All counters starts their animations before to reach the target counter.
+* Now, when you scroll to the target counter, the counter will start its animation.

 = 2.2 =
 * Now you can add an option if you wanna start the counter when the page is loaded or when scroll it.

 = 2.3 =
 * Bug fixed where counter at the top starts counters at bottom.
-Now, every counter works independently.
+* Now, every counter works independently.

 = 3.0 =
 * Bug fixed where some counters didn't start after scroll into it.
-And it was implemented two ways to use the shortcode.
+* You can use two ways to use the shortcode.

 = 3.1 =
-* Bug fixed where the plugin was initializing at the same time of the other plugins, breaking them.
+* Bug fixed where the plugin was initializing at the same time that other plugins, breaking them.

-## Upgrade Notice ##
+= 4.0 =

+* The whole plugin is using OOP style.
+* The core plugin was updated to 1.9.3 version.